ezosher/hebrew-user-api/README.md

 More Information about `REST` endpoints and options can be found on [json-server](https://github.com/typicode/json-server) Docs

 ## User Schema
-Cuurent User count in db is `100` more options and data will be added soon
+Current User count in db is `100` more options and data will be added soon

 - Full Name: Male name/ Female name/ Last Name
 - Mobile Number